ScholCommLab/facebook-hidden-engagement/README.md

 Short paper to be presented at the 2019 Altmetrics Workshop.
 Oct 11, 2019, Stirling, Scotland.

 ### 2.2 «Journal Article» How much research shared on Facebook is hidden from public view?

-> A comparison of public and private online activity around PLOS ONE papers
+A comparison of public and private online activity around PLOS ONE papers.

 *Authors: Asura Enkhbayar, Stefanie Haustein, Germana Barata, Juan Pablo Alperin*